Mitch Garver Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.71 team ERA that ranks fourth across all league pitching staffs.
+- The Yankees have the fourth-ranked team ERA among all league pitching staffs (3.66).

-- Yankees pitchers combine to give up 85 total home runs at a clip of 1.1 per game (to rank 16th in the league).
+- The Yankees rank 15th in baseball in home runs surrendered (85 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.